NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 I know what it takes to get you the best sentence and will try to use the sentencing guidelines in your federal case to your advantage and who is going to fight for you.

 So, pick up the phone.
 Ask for a meeting with Ron Hedding.
-You can usually get ahold of me fairly quickly.
+I'm usually available and can be reached fairly quickly.
+I'm here to help you.

 Hedding Law Firm is a criminal defense law firm located in Los Angeles County at 16000 Ventura Blvd #1208 Encino, CA 91436.

-We serve clients in California and throughout the United States, including Oregon, Washington, Arizona, Nevada, Colorado, Idaho, and Texas.
-Contact us for a free case evaluation at (213) 542-0994.
+We serve clients in California and throughout the United States, including Oregon, Washington, Arizona, Nevada, Colorado, Idaho, and Texas—call (213) 542-0994 for a free case evaluation.

 Related Content: